jadefox10200/goprint/README.md

 # goprint

 See <a href="http://www.github.com/alexbrainman/printer">printer</a> repo for a much more user friendly printer.
 After many hours of trying to get my printer working, I ended up using some of the code found there so I could print PDFs on windows.
+UPDATE: I switched to a Linux server and use CUPS with the proper drivers.
+This allows you to fully control the printer(duplex, stapling, etc) from a CLI.

 Example usage: